e-mission/e-mission-docs/docs/dev/front/how_to_add_a_language.md

 # How to add a language
 ---

-For now, only English and French are available but in the future we hope to cover more languages.
+For now, only English, French and Italian are available but in the future we hope to cover more languages.

 ## Update the phone app